keithieopia/keithieopia.com/_pages/privacy.md

 ### Opt-out of Analytics
 If your browser has the *Do Not Track* preference set, you're automatically opted out of the analytics by default.
-Otherwise, you can specifically opt out
+Otherwise, you can visit [here](https://piwik.keithieopia.com/index.php?module=CoreAdminHome&action=optOut&language=en) to opt-out.
-below:

-<iframe style="border: 0; height: 200px; width: 600px;" src="http://piwik.keithieopia.com/index.php?module=CoreAdminHome&action=optOut&language=en"></iframe>